michaelmilleryoder/michaelmilleryoder.github.io/index.md

 My work combines methods from natural language processing, network science, and machine learning with theories from linguistics and the social sciences.
 I research within the fields of computational social science, computational linguistics, and digital humanities.

+## Press and writing
+* [Addressing the spread of online hate speech will require more than just tech](https://technical.ly/civic-news/how-to-fight-online-hate-speech/), Atiya Irvin-Mitchell, Technical.ly, 2023.
+* [From computer science to social science: new approaches to track and mitigate online hate speech](https://www.collabagainsthate.org/news/from-computer-science-to-social-science-new-approaches-to-track-and-mitigate-online-hate-speech), Michael Miller Yoder, Collaboratory Against Hate blog post, 2023.

 ## Publications
 {: #publications}